elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Recursion refers to the process of repeatedly calling the same function.
-Backtracking is when the algorithm makes an opportunistic decision, which may be wrong.
-If the decision was wrong, the backtracking algorithm restores the state before the decision.
-It builds candidates for the solution and abandons those who cannot fulfill the conditions.</div><br />
+  <div><strong>Interview Response:</strong> Backtracking is a general algorithm for finding solutions by incrementally building candidates and abandoning them if invalid.
+Recursion is a technique where a function calls itself to solve sub-problems.
+Backtracking often employs recursion.
+</div><br />
   <div><strong>Technical Response:</strong> Recursion refers to the process of repeatedly calling the same function.
 The typical example of a recursive function is the factorial process.
 It would help if you always had a condition that makes recursion stop (base case).
 Backtracking is when the algorithm makes an opportunistic decision*, which may be wrong.
 If the decision was wrong, the backtracking algorithm restores the state before the decision.
 It builds candidates for the solution and abandons those who cannot fulfill the conditions.
 A typical example of a task to solve would be the Eight Queens Puzzle.
 Backtracking is also commonly used within Neuronal Networks.
 Many times, backtracking does not get implemented recursively.
 If backtracking uses recursion, it is called Recursive Backtracking.
   </div>
   </div>